Motorcar Parts of America, Inc. (NASDAQ:MPAA) Expected to Post Earnings of $0.64 Per Share

-Equities analysts forecast that Motorcar Parts of America, Inc. (NASDAQ:MPAA) will announce earnings per share (EPS) of $0.64 for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for Motorcar Parts of America’s earnings, with estimates ranging from $0.57 to $0.68.
-Motorcar Parts of America reported earnings of $0.59 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 8.5%.
-The firm is scheduled to announce its next earnings report before the market opens on Monday, June 14th.
+Wall Street analysts expect Motorcar Parts of America, Inc. (NASDAQ:MPAA) to report earnings of $0.64 per share for the current quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Motorcar Parts of America’s earnings, with estimates ranging from $0.57 to $0.68.
+Motorcar Parts of America posted earnings of $0.59 per share during the same quarter last year, which suggests a positive year-over-year growth rate of 8.5%.
+The company is scheduled to announce its next earnings report before the market opens on Monday, June 14th.

-According to Zacks, analysts expect that Motorcar Parts of America will report full year earnings of $1.75 per share for the current year, with EPS estimates ranging from $1.68 to $1.78.
-For the next year, analysts forecast that the firm will report earnings of $2.16 per share, with EPS estimates ranging from $2.00 to $2.30.
-Zacks’ earnings per share averages are a mean average based on a survey of analysts that cover Motorcar Parts of America.
+According to Zacks, analysts expect that Motorcar Parts of America will report full year earnings of $1.75 per share for the current fiscal year, with EPS estimates ranging from $1.68 to $1.78.
+For the next financial year, analysts forecast that the company will post earnings of $2.16 per share, with EPS estimates ranging from $2.00 to $2.30.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of sell-side analysts that cover Motorcar Parts of America.

-Several equities analysts recently commented on the company.
-TheStreet downgraded Motorcar Parts of America from a “b-” rating to a “c+” rating in a research report on Tuesday, April 13th.
-Zacks Investment Research raised Motorcar Parts of America from a “strong sell” rating to a “hold” rating in a research note on Wednesday, April 21st.
-Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $22.50.
+A number of analysts have recently weighed in on MPAA shares.
+TheStreet cut shares of Motorcar Parts of America from a “b-” rating to a “c+” rating in a report on Tuesday, April 13th.
+Zacks Investment Research raised shares of Motorcar Parts of America from a “strong sell” rating to a “hold” rating in a research report on Wednesday, April 21st.
+Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average price target of $22.50.

 Motorcar Parts of America Company Profile